gemc/home/index.markdown

 **GEMC** is a database-driven Monte Carlo simulation program based on [Geant4](https://geant4.web.cern.ch).
 Key features include:<br/>

-- Python API for database I/O of geometry and materials
+- Python API for geometry and materials
-- No need to know, write or compile C++ or Geant4 code
+- `ASCII`, `SQLite`, `GDML`, `CAD` support
 - Built-in `ASCII`, `CSV` and [`ROOT`](https://root.cern) output formats
-- Custom extensibility of signal digitization, output formats, e.m. fields, hardware electronics.
+- Custom extensibility of digitization, output formats, e.m. fields.
-- [`pyvista`](https://https://pyvista.org) 3D visualization and meshes support
+- [`pyvista`](https://https://pyvista.org) 3D visualization and import.
+- CAD / meshes support

 <br/>

 ## Databases

+Running simulations does not require previous knowledge of C++ or Geant4.
+A typical workflow looks like this:

-Geant4 objects are uploaded to databases using the python API.
-Running simulations looks like this:
+ 1. Geant4 geometry and materials are uploaded to databases using `python`

- 1. GEMC reads databases (`ASCII`, `SQLite`, `GDML`, `CAD` files) to create the Geant4 volumes, materials, surfaces, etc.
+ 2. GEMC reads databases and builds the Geant4 world
- 2. Generated particle are transported through the geometry by Geant4.
+ 3. Particles are transported by Geant4.
- 3. The resulting hits are processed, collected and digitized.
- 4. Outputs are streamed to the desired formats.
+ 4. Hits are digitized and streamed to the desired formats.

 {% include figure.html
    src="assets/images/gemcArchitecture.png"
    alt="Database-driven architecture"
    caption="<br/>
-   Typical gemc workflow: detectors can be loaded from several databases sources.<br/>
+   Typical gemc workflow: the Geant4 world is defined from databases sources.<br/>
-   Users can add run time conditions by moving detectors, changing materials, etc. " width="1100"
+   Users can add run time conditions, particles, etc. Geant4's steps are collected in hits, digitized and streamed. " width="1100"
 %}

 <br/><br/>

 ## Python API
+GEMC does not need to be re-compiled when the geometry is changed.

 `Python` is used to create and upload to databases the geometry, materials, mirrors, etc.
-GEMC does not need to be re-compiled when the geometry is changed.
 The API supports [`pyvista`](https://https://pyvista.org) visualization of the geometry.

 {% include figure.html
-   src="assets/images/pythonAPIGeo.png"
+   src="assets/images/gemc_showcase.gif"
    alt="Python API example"
    caption="
    An example geometry: a flux plane (generated with the snippet below) collects hits from all